Sen. Maria Cantwell faces 28 primary challengers, including Republican Susan Hutchison

 Hutchison also says she’s for term limits for Congress, perhaps two or three terms for senators.

-Since entering the race at the last minute before the May 18 filing deadline, Hutchison has raised more than $540,000 — far more than any other challenger, according to Federal Election Commission (FEC) filings.
+Since entering the race at the last minute before the May 18 filing deadline, Hutchison has raised more than $540,000 — much more than any other challenger, according to Federal Election Commission (FEC) filings.

 That’s still far behind Cantwell, who has raised nearly $10 million for her campaign, with more than $5 million in the bank through mid-July, according to the FEC.